 This interview has been edited for clarity.
 This is not medical advice.
 Please consult with your healthcare provider for treatment decisions.

 A lot of what I would say defines me is from my cancer experience, but it amplified my background.
 I’m a Minnesota guy living in Boston for a long time.
 I’ve been married for 30 years and so very grateful for the wonderful life I have.

-The experience of surviving a cancer scare, it changes you, as people know.
+The experience of surviving a cancer scare changes you, as people know.
 It changes everything about how you look at life.

 I was a young guy, non-smoker, and up in Maine with a friend of mine fishing in May.
 It was freezing cold.
-I got super sick while I was up there with chills.
+I got super sick with chills while I was up there.